Electrical earthing testing. We are asked frequently – How do you test an Earth arrangement in London?

-EN 50522:2010, pg 30, states:
+Electrical Earth Test to EN 50522 2010, pg 30, states:

 Measurements shall be carried out after construction, where necessary, to verify the adequacy of the design.

-Design and installation of the earthing system shall allow measurements to be carried out periodically or following major changes affecting fundamental requirements, or even for continuity tests.
+Design and installation of the earthing system shall allow measurements to be carried out periodically.
+Or following major changes affecting fundamental requirements, or even for continuity tests.

 We’ve posted many blogs on the importance of following best practice.
 When doing Electrical earth Fall of Potential testing.
 And also, some of the pitfalls with the technique.
 But, sometimes it’s simply not possible to deploy leads to the distance required.
 And, escape the area of influence of the Earth system while avoiding physical obstructions.
 This problem is quite common in densely-populated cities like London.

 - Identify the electrical earthing system: This may include identifying the location of the earthing electrode (such as a ground rod) and the earthing conductor (such as a copper wire).